 Comments?
 Do not reply to this email!
 Send your comments to [email protected].
 Having trouble viewing this ePilot?
 View it online.
-To ensure that you continue to receive this newsletter, please add [email protected]
+To ensure that you continue to receive this newsletter, please add [email protected] to your address book.

 You are flying back to your tower-controlled home airport from a cross-country flight.
 Before you can establish contact, your com radios quit—and it’s a peak traffic period at the destination.
 What if there’s a nontowered airport nearby, and you are authorized to land there on practice flights—which airport would you choose?